dipakdade92/daily-crypto-ai/ReadMe.md

-# Book Management App - Full Stack Developer Home Assignment
+# Book Management App - Backend

 ## put your env file in this below is my env file if need to do changes replace credentials accordingly
 NODE_ENV =development